KalebSabo/Ren-py/README.md

 BUT it should still be workable code AND it will have all my notes/comments to see where my headspace was at or code I tried but commented out to not stop the program from running.
 Please let me know what you think!

-script.rpy is just a label jump to the meat and potatoes of the program \n events.rpy is a combat prototype, I have already rewritten it to be better focused in particular areas of the program which will come out in a later post.
+script.rpy is just a label jump to the meat and potatoes of the program <br />
+events.rpy is a combat prototype, I have already rewritten it to be better focused in particular areas of the program which will come out in a later post.